niekverw/ukbpheno/README.md

   - Output: Hx/FU variables

-- Function that merges different data sources into single dataframe, where we can decide that HESIN could cause recurrent events.
+- Function that merges different data sources into single dataframe, where we can decide that HESIN could cause recurrent events (with an event-duration treshold?).
   - output: single dataframe with HX and FU data, and primary + secondary death.

 - Function that exports dataframes to STATA format.